 This pattern is currently only available as part of A Stitch in Time Volume 3, the colourwork edition which can be ordered by following the link above

-Peggy is the third pattern released from A Stitch in Time Volume 3, The Colourwork Edition and was originally published in the 1940s as a single size pattern to fit chest size 32-34 inch (81-86cm).
+Poppy is the fourth pattern released from A Stitch in Time Volume 3, The Colourwork Edition and was originally published in the 1940s as a single size pattern to fit chest size 32-34 inch (81-86cm).

-A yarn kit is available containing all the yarn required to knit Peggy.
+A yarn kit is available containing all the yarn required to knit Poppy.

-30 sts and 34 rounds = 10cm (4in) measured over stranded colourwork pattern worked in the round, after blocking.
+30 sts and 38 rows = 10cm (4in) over stranded colourwork and stocking stitch, worked flat.
 We obtained this gauge using 3mm needles.